Offshore wind turbines get reusable covers

 A monopile cover is a necessary stopgap in the stage between the foundations and the tower of a wind turbine being installed.

 CCM B.V., a start-up, designed a monopile cover made of fibre-reinforced polyester panels that are strengthened with steel beams and bolts.
-Not only is the material reusable, but the cover itself can be used several times in the construction of other offshore wind farms.
-Individual covers are expected to have a lifespan of 10 to 15 years.
+The design features not only material that can be reused over time, but also a cover that can be used several times over in the construction of other offshore wind farms.
+It is expected that individual covers can have a lifespan of 10 to 15 years.

 More about circularity